Dětřichov (Svitavy District): History

 The first written mention of Dětřichov is from 1167.
 In 1278, the area was colonized by German settlers.
 The hamlet of Vysoké Pole, nowadays a local part of Dětřichov, was founded in 1777.
-After the World War II, the German population was expelled and partially replaced by Czechs.
+After World War II, the German population was expelled and partially replaced by Czechs.

 Demographics

+Transport

+The I/35 road (the section from Hradec Králové to Svitavy, part of the European route E442) runs along the southwestern municipal border.

 Sights

-The landmark of Dětřichov is the Church of Saints Peter and Paul.
+The main landmark of Dětřichov is the Church of Saints Peter and Paul.
 Its existence was first documented in 1350.
 In 1793, it was rebuilt into its current Baroque form.